apache/openwhisk/tools/db/README.md

   * no data will persist between two creations of the container
   * you will need to run `ansible-playbook couchdb.yml` every time you `clean` or `teardown` the system (see below)
-  * you will need to initialize the datastore each time (`ansible-playbook initdb.yml`, see below)
+  * you will need to initialize the data store each time (`ansible-playbook initdb.yml`, see below)

-Detailed instructions are found in the [ansible readme](../../ansible/README.md)
+Detailed instructions are found in the [ansible readme](../../ansible/README.md).

 #### Using Cloudant